Optimizing Memory Usage while Working with Big Files having Large Datasets with C++

 Caution

 The default option, MemorySetting.Normal is applied for all versions.
-For some situations, such as building a workbook with a large data set for cells, the MemorySetting.MemoryPreference option may optimize the memory use and decrease the memory cost for the application.
-However, this option may degrade performance in some special cases such as follow.
+For some situations, such as building a workbook with a large data set for cells, the MemorySetting.MemoryPreference option may optimize memory use and decrease the memory cost for the application.
+However, this option may degrade performance in some special cases as follows.

-2. Inserting & Deleting Cells & Rows: Please note that if there are lots of insert/delete operations for Cells/Rows, the performance degradation will be notable for MemoryPreference mode as compared to the Normal mode.
+2. Inserting & Deleting Cells & Rows: Please note that if there are many insert/delete operations for cells/rows, the performance degradation will be notable for MemoryPreference mode compared to the Normal mode.

-3. Operating on Different Cell Types: If most of the cells contain string values or formulas, the memory cost will be the same as Normal mode but if there are lots of empty cells, or cell values are numeric, bool and so on, the MemorySetting.MemoryPreference option will give better performance.
+3. Operating on Different Cell Types: If most of the cells contain string values or formulas, the memory cost will be the same as Normal mode, but if there are many empty cells or cell values are numeric, boolean, etc., the MemorySetting.MemoryPreference option will give better performance.